 Years of Experience

-When it comes to location, the highest average paycheck (about $97K per year) can be spotted in Lafayette, La.; Little Rock, Ark. ($92K), Limerick, Maine ($82K), and the company's headquarter city of Houston, Texas ($74K) are the next top-paying cities.
-Expected earnings are below average (approximately $66K) in Buffalo, N.Y., one of the lowest-paid cities.
-Across its U.S. offices, the state of Arkansas pays Cameron International the most — $92K annually on average.
+When it comes to location, the highest average paycheck ($97K per year) can be spotted in Lafayette, La.; Little Rock, Ark. ($90K), the company's headquarter city of Houston, Texas (around $74K), and Oklahoma City, Okla. (about $70K) are the next top-paying cities.
+Expected earnings are below average ($62K) in New Iberia, La., one of the lowest-paid cities.
+By state, the highest pay levels are found in Arkansas, where the average Cameron International employee makes about $90K annually.

 Certifications and Degrees

-Monetary compensation comes to approximately $115K per year for SAP Certified Application Consultants, far surpassing the earnings of non-credentialed workers.
-Bigger paychecks are awarded to Certified Professional Engineers with credentials; these people earn about $99K annually on average.
-Employees who have a Bachelor of Science in Environmental Management make the most here, hauling in around $116K per year.
+SAP Certified Application Consultants have significantly higher pay than non-accredited workers at $115K per year.
+Bigger paychecks are awarded to Certified Professional Engineers with credentials; these people earn approximately $99K annually on average.
+It pays to have a Bachelor of Science in Environmental Management at Cameron International — these employees make the most at $116K per year.

 Benefits and Perks